 Detailed experimental procedures were given in Arima et al. (1993).
-The kimberlite used in the experiments is an aphanitic kimberlite from Wesselton Mine, South Africa.
+The kimberlite used in the experiments is an aphanitic kimberlite from Wesselton Mine, South Africa (KIM-1).
 In the runs at 1800-2200° C and 7-7.7 GPa, the kimberlite powder was loaded in a graphite capsule with and without a seed diamond (about 1 mm in diameter), which was emplaced in a Mo capsule.
 Diamond crystallized and grew from kimberlite melt in all the run.
-Newly formed diamonds occur in the interface between the kimberlite and graphite capsule, indicating the kimberlite acts as the solventcatalysts.
+Newly formed diamonds occur in the interface between the kimberlite and graphite capsule, indicating the kimberlite acts as the solvent-catalysts.
 No systematic difference exists between the runs with seed diamond and those without seed diamond at the same P-T condition.
 No diamond was observed in the "dummy" run in which graphite was encapsulated in a Mo capsule without kimberlite powder.
 The kimberlite part of the run products consists of a fine-grained crystal aggregate.
 No glass was observed.
 Dendritic or acicular morphology of the crystals indicates that they are quench phases crystallized from the kimberlitic melt during quenching at high pressure.
 Overall, the results indicate that the diamond crystallized from kimberlitic melt and was not formed by solid-state transformation of graphite.

-The newly formed diamond crystals, up to 100 $\mu$ m in diameter, are colorless and transparent under optical microscope.
+The newly formed diamond crystals, up to 100 μm in diameter, are colorless and transparent under optical microscope.
 They are isolated well faceted octahedron, hopper crystals, or dendritic crystals.
-The newly crystallized diamonds generally have well developed {111} face.
+The diamonds generally have well developed {111} face.
 In a rare case they have small rugged {100} face.
 Octahedron twinned on {111} twin plane is common.
 In a rare case, cyclic twins are present.
 The morphology of newly formed diamond in the present experiment indicates that the growth rate of {111} is several times lower than those of {100}, being resemble those of natural diamond but contrast to those of synthetic diamonds grown from metal solvent-catalysts.
-In addition, in the runs at 2000-2200°C, a depression at the center of the {111} face is locally present, and growth steps indicative of layer-growth are clearly observed in it.
+In addition, in the runs at 2000-2200°C, a depression at the center of the {111} face is locally present, and growth steps indicative of layer-growth are clearly observed.

 No apparent change was noted in the original habits of the seed diamonds.
 However, all the seed diamonds had newly formed triangular patterns on the {111} faces.
 They correspond to growth hillocks that have rounded triangular, truncated triangular, or triangular shape, and have the same orientation as the original triangular {111} faces of the seed crystal.
-In a rare case, growth pyramids (~0.74 $\mu$ m high) of triangular morphology clearly show growth steps similar to those observed on natural diamonds (Sunagawa, 1984; van Enckevort, 1992).
+In a rare case, growth pyramids (~0.74 mm high) of triangular morphology clearly show growth steps similar to those observed on natural diamonds (Sunagawa, 1984; van Enckevort, 1992).
+Rounded hexagonal disk-like diamond crystals occur on broken surfaces of the seed diamond (run NK12, 1800°C and 7.0 GPa).
+A top face of the disk-like diamond is parallel to {111} face of the seed diamond.
+In addition, shield-like rounded hexagonal growth pattern and "closed loop" of growth steps were noted on {111} face of the seed crystal.
 These features suggest a spiral growth mechanism of the hillocks.
 It is likely that carbon atoms diffused from the graphite capsule through the kimberlite melt and deposited as diamond on the seed crystal.

-Experiment on resorption of diamond at 2.5 GPa
+Resorption of diamond at 2.5 GPa